dust-tt/dust-labs/google/spreadsheet/README.md

 1. Select the cells you want to process
 2. Click `Dust > Call an Assistant`
 3. In the sidebar that appears:
-   - Select your Dust assistant
+   - Select your Dust agent
    - Verify the input cell range (or use the "Use Selection" button)
    - Specify the target column where results should appear (e.g., "B")
    - Optionally add specific instructions